How much energy does a solar panel produce?

 Now, Y x Efficiency of one solar panel (percentage as a decimal, say Z)

-2. Find out solar panel output per month
+Divide by 1,000 (say X) - Find out solar panel output per month

-Multiply X with 30 to calculate the solar panel output for a month.
+Multiply X by 30 to calculate the solar panel output for a month. - Solar panel output per square metre

 The most common panel used by domestic solar companies is 4 kW.
 This consists of 16 panels of 1.6 square metres (m2) and produces roughly 265 watts (W) of power (in ideal conditions).
 Now, find out the output per square metre using this formula: